-I know that we don't always have the freedom to share our beliefs at school, so I've chosen a variety of Christmas read aloud titles for you to share with your students.
+I know that we don't always have the freedom to share our beliefs at school, so although I'm a Christian and choose to celebrate the birth of Christ during this holiday season (and pray you do too), I've chosen a variety of Christmas read aloud titles for you to share with your students.
 There are so many wonderful Christmas stories, so I couldn't include them all, but I listed some of my favorites.
 I hope each of you have a wonderful and blessed Christmas.

 Who doesn't love Pete the Cat?
 These books by Eric Litwin are a huge hit at my school!
 I love how you can even listen to the author read the stories on the HarperCollins Children's website for Pete the Cat.
 This is a story of how Pete helps Santa.
 Your students will love it!